 2. Don’t take excuses, but offer different payment options

 Be prepared to reject excuses and at the same time offer options.
 Offer alternative methods of payment.
 Ideally you would like to get a check, but they may want to pay with a credit card.
 Go ahead and take the card.
-So, ensure that other methods of payment are available so that you can give your customer options to give payment.
+Ensure that other methods of payment are available so that you can give your customer options to give payment.

 3. Offer payment terms

 Also offer payment terms.
 Maybe they can pay $1,000 a week for five weeks and that will fulfil the debt.
-Maybe they can’t agree to short- or long-term payment plans.
+Maybe they cannot agree to short- or long-term payment plans.
 But what they can do for example, is let us assume they have $1,500, and they say they can give it to you immediately.
 Take it!

 4. Accept partial payment